melissakinsey/tech/README.md

-# Portfolio Project
+# Portfolio

 ## Description

-This portfolio is for Melissa Kinsey, a technical writer in St. Louis, Missouri (hey, don't blame me—I just live here).
-The site consists of five pages, three of which were originally built as a homework assignment for the Columbia University Engineering Full-Stack Boot Camp (October 2020-April 2021).
+Welcome to my GitHub!
+I'm Melissa Kinsey, a technical writer in St. Louis, Missouri (hey, don't blame me—I just live here).
+This site consists of five pages, three of which I originally built as a homework assignment for the Columbia University Engineering Full-Stack Boot Camp (October 2020-April 2021).

+Read on if you'd like to learn a bit about each page.
+Then thumb through your company's open-enrollment literature, curl up with an appliance manual, or study the ingredients list on a bottle of Mylanta.
+That verbiage will sound engaging by comparison.

-\*Home ("About" page): This page was the most difficult for me.
+\*Home: This page was the most difficult for me.
 I couldn't get the page to be responsive.
 The page works better now, but I'll continue to work on it.

 \*Portfolio: In addition to tech writing, I do some hobby writing now and then for Slate and other online sites (that is, when I'm not also enrolled in a programming boot camp 20 hours a week).
 The Portfolio page features my Slate stories.

-\*GitHub: This page features some projects I've done in class.
+\*GitHub Projects: This page features some projects I've done in class.
 The apps are amateurish, for sure, but not bad for having built each of them in a week, right?
 The Quarantinis app was a group project.

 \*Tech Writing: This page features some of my tech writing samples.
 I'm careful not to violate any NDA I've signed, so I tried to password protect this page using a .htaccess file.
 It didn't work.
 These samples don't give away any trade secrets, though, so I think it's safe to post them publicly.
 (No doubt the foreign governments following my GitHub will be disappointed.)